You are here: Home » Special Collections » KidSpace » The Author Page

 I would have been an intellectual idiot without the library.
 I was a miserable student and flunked the ninth grade and finally graduated from high school with probably a D-average.
 I had a miserable home life and I would sell newspapers to the drunks at the local bars to make a little money.
 I went into a library one night in a small town in northern Minnesota to get warm and the librarian asked me if I wanted something.
 I said, no, I just wanted to warm up a little.

 At that point, very few people had ever given me anything.
 Both my folks were drinking and it was a rough run.
-And then she said, "Do you want a library card?"
+And then she said, “Do you want a library card?”
 So I said yeah.
-She handed me a card with my name on it-- my name-- which was amazing to me.
+She handed me a card with my name on it—my name—which was amazing to me.
 And then she asked if I wanted a book.
-I said, "Sure," kind of cocky.
-And she said to bring it back when I was done and she'd give me another one.
+I said, “Sure,” kind of cocky.
+And she said to bring it back when I was done and she’d give me another one.

 This went on for a long time.
 The librarian kept giving me books; at first it took me a month to read a book, then two weeks, then a week, and pretty soon I was reading two books a week.
 She'd give me Westerns and science fiction and every once in a while she'd schlepp in a Melville.
 It saved me, it really did.

 I still read like that, like I tell kids, like a wolf eats.
 I read myself to sleep every night.
-And I don't think of any of the good things that have happened to me would have been possible without that librarian and libraries in general.
+And I don’t think any of the good things that have happened to me would have been possible without that librarian and libraries in general.

 Gary Paulsen